jeandiangelis/s2it-trial/README.md

 * Just hit `dev.s2it-trial.com/app_dev.php` on your favorite browser!

 # Authentication
-### To authenticate on the API you'll need to generate SSH KEYS as it is described on LexikJWTAuthenticationBundle - https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#getting-started
+### To authenticate and be able to access the API you'll need to generate SSH KEYS as it is described on LexikJWTAuthenticationBundle - https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#getting-started
 [LexikJWTAuthenticationBundle documentation](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#getting-started ).

 Generate the SSH keys :